Is Home Warranty Tax Deductible? What Homeowners and Landlords Need to Know

 Secure

 When tax season rolls around, many homeowners wonder whether the annual cost of a home warranty can help reduce their tax bill.
 The short answer is: it depends on how you use the property.
-For most Americans living in their primary residence, a home warranty is considered a personal expense by the IRS — and personal expenses are not deductible.
-However, if you own a rental property, that same warranty can be written off as a legitimate business expense.
+For most Americans living in their primary residence, a home warranty is treated by the IRS as a personal expense, and personal expenses are not deductible.
+However, if you own a rental property, that same warranty can be written off as a legitimate business expense on Schedule E.

 What the IRS Says About Home Warranties

 The IRS draws a clear line between personal expenses and business expenses.
-Under IRS Publication 530, insurance premiums and routine repair costs tied to your primary home are explicitly listed as nondeductible personal expenses.
-Home warranties, which function as service contracts covering repair and replacement of major systems and appliances, fall into this same category.
+Under IRS Publication 530, insurance (including fire and comprehensive coverage and title insurance), homeowners association fees, utilities, and repairs to your primary home are explicitly listed as nondeductible personal expenses.
+Home warranties, which function as service contracts covering repair and replacement of major systems and appliances, fall squarely into this same category.

-While home warranties don't make the cut, there are several expenses that primary homeowners can deduct when they itemize:
+While home warranties don't make the cut, several expenses that primary homeowners can deduct when they itemize on Schedule A in 2026:

 Mortgage Points Origination fees paid to secure your home loan